N.A.C Property Clearance

 Auctions will only take the items they think will sell you will still have to arrange for the clearance of the items they don't take.

 Any electrical items will need to be PAT tested or Gas Safe Tested and soft furnishings will need fixed compliance labels, but they seem to be very reluctant to take soft furnishings at the moment.

-If your items do not sell at auction you will have to pay "No Sale Fees" you will also have to arrange for the collection and disposal of the items that don't sell yourself or pay the auction for their disposal.
+If your items do not sell at auction you may have to pay a "No Sale Fees" you will also have to arrange for the collection and disposal of the items that don't sell yourself or pay the auction for their disposal.